 There are multiple ways for a student to provide The Office of Disability Services with documentation of their disability.
 The documentation provided regarding the disability diagnosis must demonstrate a disability covered under Federal Law.
-Documentation will assist The Office of Disability Services in understanding how the disability impacts the student in an academic setting and or how the disability impacts the student in an academic setting and or how the disability as it relates to the accommodations requested.
+Documentation will assist The Office of Disability Services in understanding how the disability impacts the student in an academic setting and or how the disability impacts the employee in their working environment and the current impact of the disability as it relates to the accommodations requested.
 This documentation should be completed or provided from a treating or diagnosing healthcare professional (psychologist, counselor, therapist, social worker, medical doctor, optometrists, speech-language pathologists, prior college accommodation paperwork, etc.).
 Each piece of documentation submitted is handled confidentially and, on a case, -to-case basis.
 The Office of Disability Services will review and consider all pieces of documentation submitted.